 Release Date: 2001

-Two groups of people bear witness to the strange happenings taking place within Tokyo as bizarre videos begin circulating the internet and a spate of suicides grips the city.
+Two groups of people bear witness to the strange happenings within Tokyo as bizarre videos begin circulating the internet and a spate of suicides grips the city.
 The evidence seems to suggest that spirits are invading the world through computers, bringing untold sadness and loneliness with them.
-Left to hopelessly watch their loved ones lose their will to live, the survivors must come to terms with the reality of their situation and their own feelings of isolation in the modern world.
+Hopelessly watching their loved ones lose their will to live, the survivors must come to terms with the reality of their situation and their own feelings of isolation in the modern world.

 Directed By: Hideo Nakata